 We should all be following government advice – wearing a facemask, washing our hands, maintaining social distance.

-However, as we approach the winter and are having to be careful about our hygiene and social distancing, I wanted to share some other tips that I’ve found helped me strengthen my positive mental health during lockdown.
+I wanted to share some other tips that I’ve found helped me strengthen my positive mental health during lockdown.

 - Hygiene is key